Kullervo Manner: Imprisonment and death

-In 1935, Manner was arrested and sentenced to ten years hard labor.
-Manner was taken to a Gulag labor camp in Ukhta-Pechora in Komi Republic, where he died on 15 January 1939.
+In 1935, Manner and Malm were arrested after a raid in their apartment found weapons and books by renounced Bolsheviks Nikolai Bukharin, Leon Trotsky and Grigory Zinoviev.
+Both were sentenced to the labour camps.
+Malm drowned herself at the Solovki prison camp on 8 August 1937.
+Manner was taken to the Ukhtpechlag Gulag labor camp, where he died on 15 January 1939.
 The official cause of death was tuberculosis.
 According to professor of history Alexander Popov, the real cause of death could be attributed to radiation sickness, which Manner could have received, since he worked with water containing radium.